-Volvo Cars leverages the power of real-time 3D across its automotive lifecycle.
+Volvo Cars uses Unity at virtually every stage of its automotive lifecycle.
 Timmy Ghiurau, lead of Virtual Experiences and XR Research, and Anna Hellmark, head of Volvo’s Human-Centric Lab, share how Unity is changing the status quo in their industry.

 Read on to get insight into these questions:

 - Who are the primary users of Unity in industry?

 - How can you bring 3D data, including CAD, into Unity?

 - What can you visualize and create with Unity?